Religious war: Hinduism

+Mughal Emperor Akbar shoots the Rajput commander Jaimal during the 1567–1568 Siege of Chittorgarh, a pivotal campaign within the larger Mughal–Rajput wars.

 This does not refer to religious conflict.
 Dharma-yuddha in Hindu texts, refers to the protocol to be followed by both parties at war.
 It sets the rules for both sides to conduct the war fairly (jus in bello).
 It is important in Vedic and epic literature such as the Mahabharata and the Ramayana.
 The word Dharma may be interpreted variously as righteousness or responsibility or duty based on the context.

 Neither the Mahabharata nor the Ramayana were religious conflicts.
 The Mahabharata was fought over the inheritance of the kingdom of Hastinapura.
 Ramayana was fought over the abduction of Rama's wife Sita by Ravana.
 The two epics are of great importance in Hindu tradition.

 However, according to Torkel Berkke, the Mahabharata does not provide a clear discussion on who has the authority to initiate a war (jus ad bellum), nor on what makes a war just (bellum justum).